-Do not use supplemental engine oil additives because they are unnecessary and could lead to engine damage that may not be covered by your vehicle warranty.
+Do not use supplemental engine oil additives because they are unnecessary and could lead to engine damage that your vehicle warranty may not cover.

 Note: We recommend using DOT 4 Low Viscosity (LV) High Performance Brake Fluid or equivalent meeting WSS-M6C65-A2.
-Use of any fluid other than the recommended fluid may cause degraded brake performance and not meet the Ford performance standards.
+Use of any fluid other than the recommended fluid may cause degraded brake performance and not meet our performance standards.
 Keep brake fluid clean and dry.
 Contamination with dirt, water, petroleum products or other materials may result in brake system damage and possible failure.